 Lastly, touring Vidigal with Favela Experience means being guided by people that were actually born, raised and live within the favela.
 They are passionate about the place they call home and eager to show you how the favelas in Rio are much more complex and different than what you may see on TV.

 Personal Thoughts on Visiting a Favela in Rio

 Before I get into sharing with you the wonderful projects that are part of the favela tour we took in Vidigal, I wanted to share some of my personal thoughts and opinions from our experience.

 I want to level with you and be real because deciding to take a tour into one of the most notorious areas of Rio de Janeiro, a city I was admittedly intimidated to visit, ended up opening my already open eyes a little wider.
 If that makes sense.

-David and I are well travelled, we’ve been to almost 100 countries on all 7 continents.
-We have mingled with the people of the world on all levels, from shocking poverty to the 1%.
+David and I are well-traveled, we’ve been to almost 100 countries on all 7 continents.
+We have mingled with the people of the world on all levels, from shocking poverty to the top 1%.